 The International Horse Sports Confederation (IHSC) describes the new candidate vaccine as a significant step.

 Over the past three years, the IHSC has supported several research projects in collaboration with the World Organisation for Animal Health (OIE).

-These projects have aimed to address critical equine health and disease issues, providing support for various scientific studies to develop or improve diagnosis tests or vaccines for diseases regarded as priority diseases which impede the safe international horse movements.
+These projects have aimed to address critical equine health and disease issues, providing support for various scientific studies to develop or improve diagnosis tests or vaccines for diseases regarded as priority diseases that impede safe international horse movements.

 An intensive project was supported to evaluate alternative vaccines for African Horse Sickness.